Tenos-ai/tenos-bot/README.md

 **COMPLETED UPDATES**

-**8/18/25**
-- **Update 8**: Added custom workflow overrides so each Flux/SDXL/Qwen command can run a user-supplied ComfyUI graph without touching the defaults.
-Introduced ten curated Material palettes plus a configurable custom theme, and exposed Discord bot branding controls (name + avatar) directly in the configurator.

-**8/12/25**
-- **Update 7**: Rebuilt the configurator around a PySide6 Material shell with live diagnostics, curated Qwen workflow queueing/export, and a hardened updater hand-off so first-run installs no longer loop.
-Added Qwen Image Edit support to `/edit` (use `--engine qwen` or pick "Qwen Image Edit" from the slash command) and expanded settings to cover default edit engine, steps, guidance, and denoise controls.

-**8/03/25**
-- **Update 6**: Added an in-app shortcut to the official [Qwen-Image workflow guide](https://docs.comfy.org/tutorials/image/qwen/qwen-image), refreshed the updater to target the current GitHub API version, and bundled a portable HTTP client so first-run environments no longer require installing third-party packages.

-**7/30/25**
-- **Update 5**: Added native **Qwen image workflow** support across generation, variation, and upscale flows, refreshed the configurator theme, and hardened the auto-updater with release version checks.

 **7/29/25**
 - **Update 4**: **Version 1.2.4**

-This update introduces a more organized and powerful configuration experience, adds dedicated settings for Kontext and Qwen Image editing, and refines the user interface.
+This update introduces a more organized and powerful configuration experience, adds dedicated settings for Kontext editing, and refines the user interface.

 -   **Tabbed Bot Settings in Configurator:** The "Bot Settings" tab in the GUI has been reorganized into five distinct sub-tabs for clarity:
     -   **General:** Core model selections, VAE, variation settings, batch sizes, MP size, and upscale factor.